Few SEO topics cause the fear and anxiety that link building does.

-- Create content that influences and advocates and customers will want to share and link to it on their own sites.
-This takes time, research, preparation, resources and budget.
+- Create content that influences and advocates; customers will want to share and link to it on their own sites.
+That takes time, research, preparation, and resources.
 Don’t skimp on your content creation.

-All of the above information is good to know, but maybe you are looking for some specific next steps.
+All the above information is good to know, but maybe you are looking for specific next steps.
 No problem.

 We’ve got you covered with the below ideas for building more and better links.

 To get significant benefits from the podcasting craze without launching your own show, start hustling for interview spots on other people’s podcasts.